Opening Times and Admission - pre-booking not required

 Our Lancaster bomber cockpit which was featured in the 2019 film Lancaster Skies, has been fitted with a computer system delivering a 3D VR (virtual reality) flight experience.
 Adjacent seats are available for the pilot’s family or friends and there is a large screen where they can see what the pilot is seeing through the VR goggles. hear the engines, feel the vibration - be amazed!

 In the Main Hall we have a Blitz Experience which offers a very impressive view of what it was like to be exposed to a WW2 bombing raid.
-The recorded narrative is delivered by an American WW2 reporter of the time Ed Murrow.
+It is only operated live for private group visits when we put on a recorded narrative delivered by an American WW2 reporter of the time Ed Murrow.
 There are recorded sound effects, spotlights and smoke effects.
-Seating is provided and all in all, it's a memorable example of what it must have been like for those who experienced it.
+Seating is provided and all in all, it's a memorable example of what it must have been like for those who had experienced it during the war.
 Really something to remember.
-Please note that as all the main lights are turned off, in order to maintain the safety of visitors in the hall The Blitz Experience is generally reserved for private group visits.
+Please note that as all the main lights are turned off, in order to maintain the safety of general visitors in the hall The Blitz Experience is reserved for private group visits only.